CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 ---

-## Follow ups to Donor plus Primary Diagnosis or Treatment
+## Follow ups

-Follow ups can be linked to Donor only or to Donor plus either a Primary Diagnosis or Treatment.
+Follow ups is linked to Donor only or to Donor plus either a Primary Diagnosis or Treatment.

 ```mermaid
 ---